Capital punishment in France: Current status

 Today, the death penalty has been abolished in France.
-Although a few modern-day French politicians (notably the far-right Front national former leader Jean-Marie Le Pen) advocate restoring the death penalty, its re-establishment would not be possible without the unilateral French rejection of several international treaties.
+Although a few modern-day French politicians (notably the far-right National Front former leader Jean-Marie Le Pen) advocate restoring the death penalty, its re-establishment would not be possible without the unilateral French rejection of several international treaties.
 (Repudiation of international treaties is not unknown to the French system, as France renounced its obligations under the NATO treaty in 1966, though it rejoined the pact in 2009.)

 On 20 December 1985, France ratified Additional Protocol number 6 to the European Convention to Safeguard Human Rights and fundamental liberties.
 This prevents France from re-establishing the death penalty, except in times of war or by denouncing the Convention.

 On 21 June 2001, Jacques Chirac sent a letter to the association "Ensemble" saying he was against the death penalty: "It's a fight we have to lead with determination and conviction, because no justice is infallible and each execution can kill an innocent; because nothing can legitimise the execution of minors or of people suffering from mental deficiencies; because death can never constitute an act of justice."
 On 3 May 2002, France and 30 other countries signed Protocol number 13 to the European Convention on Human Rights.
 This forbids the death penalty in all circumstances, even in times of war.
 It went into effect on 1 July 2003, after having been ratified by 10 states.

 Despite these efforts, in 2004, a law proposition (number 1521) was placed before the French National Assembly, suggesting re-establishment of the death penalty for terrorist acts.
 The bill was not adopted.
 On 3 January 2006, Jacques Chirac announced a revision of the Constitution aimed at writing out the death penalty.
 (On the previous 13 October, the Constitutional Council had deemed the ratification of the Second Optional Protocol to the international pact necessitated such a revision of the Constitution.
 The protocol concerned civil and political rights aimed at abolishing the death penalty.)

 On 19 February 2007, the Congress of the French Parliament (the National Assembly and the Senate, reunited for the day) voted overwhelmingly for a modification of the Constitution stating that "no one can be sentenced to the death penalty."
 There were 828 votes for the modification, and 26 against.
 The amendment entered the Constitution on 23 February.

+In May 2023, Franco-Algerian consultant Tayeb Benabderrahmane was sentenced to death in absentia in Qatar on charges of espionage, a decision criticized by his lawyers and the subject of international proceedings.
+He had previously spent 307 days in arbitrary detention in Qatar in 2020.

 Variations in French opinion

-During the 20th century, French opinion on the death penalty has greatly changed, as many polls have showed large differences from one time to another.
+During the 20th century, polls have shown large differences in French opinion on the death penalty.